-Unless you are careless, dumb or over confident of being secure online, there’s no harm to give it a try.
-It will not only make your life simple and secure but also will save your valuable time and energy by remembering hundreds of complicated passwords.
+Unless you are careless, dumb or overconfident of being secure online, there’s no harm to give it a try.
+It will not only make your life simple and secure but also will save you valuable time and energy by remembering hundreds of complicated passwords.

 When and Where Can You Use Password Manager?

 Anytime, anywhere.
 Not only you can install password managers on your Windows PC but also you can use it over your favorite Linux distribution.
-These applications allows you to import and export all your passwords to a single file which can be then used to carry in USB drives, send via emails or store in your computer.
-Now a days password managers are also becoming common in mobile phones.
+These applications allow you to import and export all your passwords to a single file which can be then used to carry in USB drives, send via emails or store in your computer.
+Nowadays password managers are also becoming common in mobile phones.